 Whitehair is the founder and chief instigator of Wild Propaganda™ a lifestyle brand and worldwide campaign to use art and clothing to call attention to the massive impact humans have on Earth’s wildlife species.
 Drawing on cues from vintage propaganda, film, pop art, fine art and his intensive studies of the natural world, he creates striking, colorful images that juxtapose animals and graphics that manifest multiple meanings and emotions and ultimately question our relationship to the natural world, its wild creatures and wild spaces.
 His fine art paintings are inspired by his fascination with all things wild and his attraction to those elements of the natural world that aren’t always readily visible.
 His intention is to capture the spirit of each animal as he sees it and in turn, leave a soulful piece of art to the world.

 He cites his influences as Jacques Cousteau, Orson Welles, Mary Oliver, John Wayne, Black Elk, Jackson Pollock, Maya Angelou and music…any and all types of music.
-Originally from Los Angeles, he lives in the Northern Rocky Mountains in Missoula Montana with his wife Pam Voth and their two dogs.
+Originally from Los Angeles, he lived in the Northern Rocky Mountains in Missoula Montana for 20 years before moving back to the ocean in San Diego with his wife Pam Voth and their two dogs.
 He still believes that anything is possible and he wants to live to 120.